pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 In addition to the standard object Attributes, Rails makes available a number of **Virtual Columns** and attaches them to the object.
 We access theses Virtual Columns just as we would access Attributes, using "object.virtual\_column\_name" syntax.

-For example, the Virtual Columns for our same RHEV Host object, with some typical values, are...
+For example, the Virtual Columns for our same RHEV Host object, with some typical values, are:
-<br> <br>

 ```
 host.all_enabled_ports = []   (type: Array)